RoyaKar/predicting-house-prices/README.md

-# Predicting Houe Prices using Linear Regression
+# Predicting House Prices using Linear Regression

 In this project, I work with housing data for the city of Ames, Iowa, the United States from 2006 to 2010.
 The data set contains 2930 observations and a large number of explanatory variables involved in assessing home value.